eclipse-theia/theia-website/src/docs/theia_coder.md

 ## Theia Coder Modes: Edit Mode and Agent Mode

-Theia Coder operates in two distinct modes that offer different levels of autonomy:
+Theia Coder operates in distinct modes that offer different levels of autonomy.
+You can quickly switch between modes using the mode selector dropdown in the chat input area, or by pressing `Shift+Tab` while focused on the chat input.
+See the [Mode Selection documentation](/docs/user_ai/#mode-selection) for more details on this feature.

 ### Edit Mode